 What is known, however, is that going too high too fast is a key contributing factor.

-However, because Cusco is already at 3400m, if you’re traveling from sea level it is very likely that you will experience mild altitude sickness.
+However, because Cusco is already at 3400 m, if you’re traveling from sea level it is very likely that you will experience mild altitude sickness.

 It is important that you rest and drink lots of fluids to try stave off the symptoms.

-It is important to know the risks, so you can take preventative measures against altitude sickness.
+Make sure you know the risks, so you can take preventative measures against altitude sickness.

 Due to the popularity of the trail there are only a limited number of permits issued per day.